 To make the idea work, Scott would crunch numbers, investing in everything from geo-targeted marketing to website development.
 Brandi, a creative, would fine-tune aesthetic details and manage hospitality.

 The couple, who have invested in ten rental properties throughout their marriage, were not new to the logistics of real estate.
 They originally hoped to purchase the Shaw-Kennedy home, an antebellum manor on University Avenue.
-When that fell through, a home on South Lamar Boulevard, just steps from the square and the university, awaited them.
+When that fell through, a home on South Lamar Boulevard, just steps from the Square and the University of Mississippi, awaited them.
 The home was a perfect fit.

 Now, Scott and Brandi are only months from completion.
 Once stripped to the studs, bathrooms now offer dual vanities and marble countertops, and a sawdust-covered second floor signifies a 9,000 square-foot remodel.

-The remodel made way for five suites, which guests can rent singularly or collectively.
+The remodel made way for five suites, which guests can rent individually or in blocks.
 The Lewises envision hosting wedding parties, football fanatics and high-school students wanting to tour the university.

 “My perfect guest would probably be a mother-daughter duo coming to tour the school,” Brandi said.
 “And getting to see that excitement with them, and providing them a safe, nice place to stay.”